Perturbation of a warped product metric of an end and the growth property of solutions to eigenvalue equation: Introduction

 Moreover, we denote the Riemannian measure of $(M,g)$ by $dv_g$, and the induced measures from $dv_g$ on each $S(t)~( t > 0 )$ simply by $dA$.

-We shall state our main theorems: let $(M,g)$ be an $n$-dimensional noncompact complete Riemannian manifold and $U$ an open subset of $M$.
-We assume that $E: = M - \overline{U}$ is an end with radial coordinates.
-We denote $r = {\rm dist}(U,*)$ on $E$.
-Let us set
+We shall state our theorems; Theorem $1.1$ and $1.2$ are concerned with warped product case: \begin{thm} Let $(M,g)$ be an $n$-dimensional noncompact complete Riemannian manifold and $E$ be an end of $M$ with radial coordinates.
+Assume that the metric $g|_E$ restricted on $E$ has the following form: